erikeldridge/app-quality-cookbook/static.md

     [ERROR] Failed to execute goal org.apache.maven.plugins:maven-checkstyle-plugin:2.15:check (validate) on project red-camping-run: Failed during checkstyle execution: There are 8 errors reported by Checkstyle 6.4.1 with ./google_checks.xml ruleset. -> [Help 1]
     ...

-Fix each of the issues so the build succeeds and commit your changes, eg "add checkstyle support."
+Fix each of the issues so the build succeeds and commit your changes:

+    $ git add pom.xml
+    $ git add <any code that's changed>
+    $ git commit -m "Add checkstyle"

 [Search Github for XML files containing "checkstyle"](https://github.com/search?l=xml&q=checkstyle&ref=searchresults&type=Code&utf8=%E2%9C%93) to see configuration files used by other projects.